Itzzakshat/Poll-Booth-App/README.md

 - [x] Show the results of poll after admin ends it.
 - [x] Design a neat, intuitive UI ( make the site responsive, legible text, etc ).

-## Hacker Mode:
-- [x] Have a deadline for automatically ending polls.
-- [x] Support for different types of options such as images, audio and video.
-- [x] Notifications to the admin when someone submits a vote, joins their team using invite, etc.
-- [x] Validate the registration forms (check for duplicate usernames, determine password strength, etc).
-- [x] Add plots/graphs to visualize results of polls.
-- [ ] Prevent SQL injection.

-## Hacker Mode++:
-- [x] Ability to add multiple admins and user roles (like teachers, CR, students etc).
-- [x] Send notifications through email.
-- [x] Google Calendar API integration to keep track of deadlines for polls.
-- [x] Add real time chat feature.
-- [ ] Add real time video conferencing feature.